 Thirsty for More Cocktails?

-Try our Amaretto Sour, Americano, Aperol Spritz, Aviation, Bee’s Knees, Black Russian, Boulevardier, Caipirinha, Clover Club, Creamsicle, Daiquiri, Diplomat, Eggnog, Espresso Martini, French 75, G+T, Gibson, Gimlet, Grasshopper, Hemingway Daiquiri, Hugo Spritz, Manhattan, Martinez, Mauresque, Mint Julep, Mojito, Moscow Mule, Mudslide Negroni, Old Fashioned, Pink Lady, Porto Tonico, Sidecar, Spicy Margarita, Tomate, Whiskey Ginger and White Lady cocktail recipes.
+Try our Absinthe Frappe, Amaretto Sour, Americano, Aperol Spritz, Aviation, Bee’s Knees, Between the Sheets, Bijou, Black Russian, Boulevardier, Brandy Alexander, Brown Derby, Café Maria Theresia, Caipirinha, Clover Club, Coquito, Corpse Reviver #2, Creamsicle, Cuba Libre, Daiquiri, Dark and Stormy, Diplomat, Dirty Shirley, Eggnog, Emerald, Espresso Martini, French 75, French Connection, G+T, Garibaldi, Gibson, Gimlet, Gold Rush, Grasshopper, Hanky Panky, Hemingway Daiquiri, Hugo Spritz, Hurricane, Irish Coffee, Kir Royale, Last Word, Lemon Drop Martini, Manhattan, Maple Bourbon Smash, Martinez, Mauresque, Milk Punch, Mind Eraser, Mint Julep, Mojito, Moscow Mule, Mudslide Negroni, Negroni Sbagliato, New York Sour, Old Fashioned, Old Pal, Paloma, Paper Plane, Pimm’s Cup, Pink Lady, Porto Tonico, Ramos Gin Fizz, Revolver, Sazerac, Sidecar, Siesta, Spicy Margarita, Tequila Sunrise, Tipperary, Tomate, Vesper Martini, Vieux Carré, Whiskey Ginger, Whiskey Sour and White Lady cocktail recipes.

 About the Authors